petrisorcraciun/ha-bnr-rate/README.md

 - `multiplier`: Multiplier (e.g., 1, 10, 100)
 - `last_success_update`: Date/time of the last successful update

+## Dependencies

+This integration does **not** use or require any additional Python libraries.
+All dependencies are already included in Home Assistant by default.

+## Data Source

+The exchange rates are fetched directly from the official National Bank of Romania (BNR) XML feed.

 ## About `const.py`

 The `const.py` file contains all the main constants used by the integration.
 You can customize the integration's behavior by editing this file: